BYLINE: Jill Disis and Justin L. Mack

 Due to his relationship with Cory Owensby, Bill Owensby will also abstain from professional involvement related to the matter, according to the FOP statement.

-An Indianapolis Metropolitan Police officer was arrested Thursday after being accused of mishandling evidence in five investigations he handled during the past two years.
+Earlier: An Indianapolis Metropolitan Police officer was arrested Thursday after being accused of mishandling evidence in five investigations he handled during the past two years.

 It’s not yet clear how a possible conviction on any of those charges would affect the outcome of those cases.